-- 1.1 This Charter sets out the Audit Committee's purpose, composition, member qualification, member appointment and removal, responsibilities, operations, manner of reporting to the Board of Directors (the "Board") of Century Iron Mines Corporation and its subsidiaries (the "Company"), annual evaluation and compliance with this Charter. - 1.2 The primary responsibility of the Audit Committee is for oversight of the Company's financial reporting process, on behalf of the Board.
+- 1.1 This Charter sets out the Audit Committee's purpose, composition, member qualification, member appointment and removal, responsibilities, operations, manner of reporting to the Board of Directors (the "Board") of Century Iron Mines Corporation (renamed to "Century Global Commodities Corporation" on November 16, 2015) and its subsidiaries (the "Company"), annual evaluation and compliance with this Charter. - 1.2 The primary responsibility of the Audit Committee is for oversight of the Company's financial reporting process, on behalf of the Board.
 This includes oversight responsibility for financial reporting and continuous disclosure, oversight of external audit activities, oversight of financial risk and financial management control, and oversight responsibility for compliance with applicable laws in the area of financial reporting, as well as complaint procedures.
 The Audit Committee is also responsible for other matters as set out in this charter (the "Board") or as may be directed by the Board from time to time.